 There is no perfect day to send emails to achieve your highest open and click-through rates.
 You must get to know your audience well and A/B test your email campaigns to determine which day (and time) is best for your subscribers.

 Don’t let your email marketing campaigns suffer

 Don’t believe any hype you may read or hear about email marketing being dead.
 Find out what works best for your subscribers and continue that pattern.
 Don’t favor one day of the week over another on a whim.
 Rather, base your email marketing campaigns on your data.
 Find out what’s best for your respective subscribers and you won’t have to rely on myths for high click-through rates.

-Finally, always remember to connect your email marketing campaigns with relevant, message matched landing pages because this is the best way to get clicks for your offers.
-Haven’t created a landing page yet?
-Create your customizable landing page with Instapage today.
+Finally, always remember to connect your email marketing campaigns with relevant, message matched post-click landing pages because this is the best way to get clicks for your offers.
+Haven’t created a post-click landing page yet?
+Sign up for an Instapage Enterprise demo today.